 This is one of Jackson Hole’s most unique dining experiences — after all, you’ll be dining at 9,095 feet after a breathtaking ride up the Bridger Gondola.
 As a member of 1% for the Planet, Couloir follows an eco-friendly mission and sources a majority of ingredients from regional farmers and ranchers.
 The menus are designed seasonally to enhance these local flavors, with the locavore pasta being one of the local favorites.
 In October, Executive Chef Wes Hamilton was invited to showcase the amazing flavors of Teton Valley in the internationally acclaimed James Beard House in New York City, a great honor in the culinary community.
 If you’d like to experience a taste of Jackson Hole, head to the top of the Bridger Gondola this summer for an evening you won’t forget.
 Be sure to check the website for private event or weather closures.
 Reservations recommended on opentable.com or by calling 307.739.2675.

-Get together at Gather for creative American cuisine that locals voted Best of Jackson Hole!
+Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
 Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
 Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
-They have a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
+There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
 Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
 Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
 Gather also offers off-site catering services and has private dining options.
-Pssst … stay tuned for Palate, coming to the National Museum of Wildlife Art.
+Visit their sister location, Palate, for brunch and lunch at The National Museum of Wildlife Art.
 Call for more information.

 Inspired by local traditions, Haydens Post offers a sophisticated yet approachable menu of Western regional cuisine.
 The lively atmosphere, with 280-degree views of surrounding mountains and an expansive deck, and being within walking distance of the brand-new Snow King Mountain Cowboy Coaster, all make Haydens Post the perfect location for a delicious lunch to fuel your Jackson Hole adventure or to enjoy an intimate dinner.
 Of course, don’t forget to stop by for breakfast to indulge in the famous cast-iron cinnamon roll.
 In addition to great food, Haydens Post also boasts a host of signature handcrafted cocktails, like the Velvet Antler — Patron Café XO, Buttershots, crème de cacao and cream with a cinnamon and sugar rim — created by 2016 gold medal winner for Best Bartender in Jackson Hole John-Mark Roufs.